Bribie Island Turtle Trackers

 How can you help?

 Turtle tracking requries a significant committment of time, energy, and discipline.
-Team members have to complete a training course at the Mon Repos Turtle Centre, patrol the beach in all weather for many hours during the night or day, respond quickly to calls about injured, sick, or deceased turtles, and participate in collection and reporting of detailed nesting and hatching data.
+BITTs members have to complete a training course at the Mon Repos Turtle Centre, patrol the beach in all weather for many hours during the night or day during turtle season, respond quickly to calls about injured, sick, or deceased turtles, and participate in collection and reporting of detailed nesting and hatching data.